July 24, 2017 |

 “It is about how you renovate them and what kind of products you are adding,” Wickman says.
 “Granite for countertops is big thing.
 Stainless-steel appliances are more relevant today.”

 Even in moderate-income apartments, companies are adding solid surface tops.
-“A lot of property owners see the need to upgrade finishes, especially those finishes which are not that difficult to change,” says Mike Schlegel, President of Bozzuto Construction Company.
+“A lot of property owners see the need to upgrade finishes,” says Mike Schlegel, President of Bozzuto Construction Company.
+“Those things are not that difficult to switch.”

 New kitchen features, such modular cabinets, shelves and shadow boxes can help owners advance beyond the typical kitchen renovation.
 “These give you the opportunity to move things around for a more flexible space,” Mudd says.